 Remember, too, that we are creatures of habit.
 This can be both beneficial and damaging, depending on the habit!
 When you get too used to doing things the same way, you remain in that zone of ease, of never being challenged, and this can potentially lead to limiting beliefs, which in turn affect motivation and ambition.

-Here are five simple ways to step out of your comfort zone:
+Here are six simple ways to step out of your comfort zone:

 Read a book a month